 - Nutrient Imbalance: The addition of specific nutrients may create an imbalance in the overall nutrient profile of the food.

 - BioavailabilityBioavailability: Your Body’s Nutrient Treasure Hunt Unlocking the Secrets of Bioavailability: A Comprehensive Guide Imagine you’ve buried a treasure chest filled with gold coins in your backyard.
 But simply burying the treasure doesn’t make it yours.
-You need the right… Read More: Synthetic forms of nutrients may not be as bioavailable (easily absorbedAbsorption refers to the process of how your body takes in nutrients from the food you eat.
-Imagine it like a gateway that allows the broken-down bits of your food to pass from your digestive system into your bloodstream, where… Read More and utilized by the body) as those found naturally in whole foods.
+You need the right tools and knowledge to dig it up, open the chest,… Read More: Synthetic forms of nutrients may not be as bioavailable (easily absorbedAbsorption refers to the process of how your body takes in nutrients from the food you eat.
+Imagine it like a gateway that allows the broken-down bits of your food to pass from your digestive system into your bloodstream, where they can be delivered to your cells for energy. •… Read More and utilized by the body) as those found naturally in whole foods.

 - Displacement of Whole Foods: Reliance on enriched processed foods can displace whole, unprocessed foods from the diet, leading to a lower intake of fiber and other beneficial nutrients.